Curriculum Ethos & Intent

 KS4 students follow bespoke, tailored packages which they co-construct on admission, to build a personal curriculum plan that successfully supports them onto post-16 pathways.

-While students continue with the core subjects of English and Mathematics, they can then choose from a wide range of other GCSE options (including English Literature, biology, history, art, health & social care, hair and beuasty, film studies, creative I-media) along with vocational courses in different fields, including construction, motor vehicles and catering.
+While students continue with the core subjects of English and Mathematics, they can then choose from a wide range of other GCSE options (including English Literature, biology, art, health & social care, film studies, personal finance) along with vocational courses in different fields, including hair & beauty, construction, motor vehicles and catering.